 and for a cold concoction, ask for an icy caffè freddo

-for an extra tasty treat!
-The earlier you book your trip to Italy, the more you’ll save!
-Plus, for something delicious off the beaten path, try the Roma, Sassi & Trully tour
+For something delicious off the beaten path, try the Roma, Sassi & Trulli tour

 , which takes you around the up-and-coming foodie region of Puglia, including olive oil tasting and a cooking class.